space307/effector-react-slots/README.md

 ### Step 5

 Render something inside slot.
-For example, based on data from feature toogle of your app.
+For example, based on data from feature toggle of your app.

 ```tsx
 import { split } from 'effector';